3 Transformative Shadow Work Exercises For Deep Healing And Inner Peace

 • Do you maybe have similar behavior traits within you but you have been denying these?

-Don’t look away, treat everything that comes up as a possible insight about yourself.
+Look at everything that comes up and treat everything as a possible insight about yourself.

-Whatever it is that bothers you in other people/situations, is likely to be a disowned part of yourself.
+Whatever bothers you in other people or certain situations, is likely to be a disowned part of yourself.

-The more you start integrating this disowned part of yourself, the less it will bother you in other people or situations moving forward.
+Once you are aware of this disowned part of yourself, you can start to integrate it and the less it will bother you in other people or situations moving forward.

 Set the scene for your shadow work journaling exercise: